peeech/hc-react-redux-template/docs/README.md

 ## Multi-node scenario

 It is possible to simulate a multi user scenario locally on one machine.
-The easiest way to do it is by starting multiple holochain servers pointing to distinct identities, and serving data on different ports.
+The easiest way to do it is by starting multiple holochain servers pointing to various identities, and serving data on different ports:
+- First you need to [compile](#compiling) an app into `/build`
+- Once this is done `cd` into `/build/` and run `./spawn_multi_hcdev.sh`

-After compiling an app into `/build` you will find a script there to spawn 3 separate instances of hcdev with 3 different identities.
-Run it with `./spawn_multi_hcdev.sh` and access those instances at `http://localhost:4141`, `http://localhost:4142` and `http://localhost:4143`.
+- You can access those instances at `http://localhost:4141`, `http://localhost:4142` and `http://localhost:4143`.

 Happy hacking.